Managing DaemonSets with Cast AI

 Conclusion

-Managing DaemonSet resources in a CAST AI-optimized cluster requires considering the impact on Node utilization and overall cluster efficiency.
+Managing DaemonSet resources in a Cast AI-optimized cluster requires considering the impact on Node utilization and overall cluster efficiency.
 Whether you choose to rebalance your cluster or use priority classes, monitoring the effects of these changes and adjusting your strategy as needed is crucial.

 Whichever solution you choose, adding new DaemonSets or changing the resources of existing ones can lead to cluster inefficiencies.
 Rebalancing the cluster after such changes is always recommended to ensure that your nodes are right-sized.

-Updated 2 months ago
+Updated 23 days ago

 Read more about our Rebalancing or Autoscaling features; or brush up on Kubernetes concepts referenced in this article.